mugraph-payments/mugraph-payments.github.io/content/posts/this-week-in-mugraph-01.md

 Mugraph is an open-source eletronic cash protocol for Cardano, based on a variant of the *Chaumian Ecash* scheme, proposed by David Chaum in his 1983 paper [*Blind Signatures for Untraceable Payments*](http://www.hit.bme.hu/~buttyan/courses/BMEVIHIM219/2009/Chaum.BlindSigForPayment.1982.PDF).

-A ecash is a *Bearer Token*, an **obligation** from a Bank (usually called a *Mint* in Chaumian Ecash protocols) to pay anyone holding the token a certain amount of money, or in our case, Cardano native assets.
+An ecash is a *Bearer Token*, an **obligation** from a Bank (usually called a *Mint* in Chaumian Ecash protocols) to pay anyone holding the token a certain amount of money, or in our case, Cardano native assets.

 Mugraph is fast, with instant transactions and settlement, and safeguards user privacy via *unlinkability* and *group concealing*, meaning: